The TMUA tests your mathematical thinking.

 There is an entry fee for the TMUA.

 UK candidates in financial need can apply for a bursary voucher to book the TMUA free of charge.
-Learn about eligibility criteria, and apply for a bursary on the TMUA website.
+Learn about eligibility criteria on the TMUA website which will be updated with details for 2026 entry tests in April.

 How to prepare for the TMUA